 When sending emails to faculty, apply principles of business writing; use a professional and respectful style (use a formal salutation, check for spelling and grammatical errors, and avoid slang and colloquial short forms).

 When making a presentation, wear business attire.

 Provide thoughtful feedback at the completion of all courses (we are committed to continuous improvement but need your input to help us decide what to focus on).

-Reviewed and approved by Chair of Department of Marketing and Consumer Studies

-MCS*4600 International Marketing (Sec.
-1)

-Fall 2021